bbauska/W3Cx-4of5-thru-May-2024/README.md

     also other alternative polyfills for each feature, like AshleyScirra’s  but we haven't tried these...

--   <b>WORKS BUT REQUIRES EXTRA WORK**: You can bundle the code of your Web Components into a single JavaScript file, using bundlers like [webpack](https://webpack.js.org/) or [parcel](https://parceljs.org/), then use JavaScript modules (<script type="module" src=...>).
+-   <b>WORKS BUT REQUIRES EXTRA WORK</b>: You can bundle the code of your Web Components into a single JavaScript file, using bundlers like [webpack](https://webpack.js.org/) or [parcel](https://parceljs.org/), then use JavaScript modules (<script type="module" src=...>).
     This is what the Polymer 3 Web Component framework dev team did when they had to remove HTML imports.

--   <b>MAYBE A FUTURE STANDARD WAY?** There is a lot of debate in W3C about future "HTML modules" that would do something close to HTML imports did, but while this topic has been under discussion since 2017, it's still not even in a specification.
+-   <b>MAYBE A FUTURE STANDARD WAY?</b> There is a lot of debate in W3C about future "HTML modules" that would do something close to HTML imports did, but while this topic has been under discussion since 2017, it's still not even in a specification.
 See [the